 2.13.1.
 Fueling: Aviation fuel is provided for USAP aircraft through the NSF Prime Contractor.
-AN-8 fuel (JP-8 with anti-gelling additive) is normally the only aviation fuel available at Williams Field, Seasonal Sea Ice Runway, Pegasus Field and South Pole Station.
+AN-8 fuel (JP-8 with anti-gelling additive) is normally the only aviation fuel available at Williams Field, Pegasus Field and South Pole Station.

 2.13.1.1.
-NSF Prime Contractor Fuels personnel are required to be present during all refueling operations.
+NSF Prime Contractor Fuels personnel are required to be present during all refueling operations with the exception of the MCM Heliport.